Tawshif/gulp/README.md

-# Gulp Starter for CSS Tricks Tutorial
+# Gulp starter Project for HTML, SASS, JS

-This repo is a gulp starter for this CSS Tricks tutorial.

-Remember to do run the `npm install` command after cloning this repo :)
+this is inspired from CSS trick tutorial. i am customizing this according to my own needs.